AkshatChauhan18/MrPlayer-CLI/index.md

 ![player](assets/main.png)

-Suggested using windows terminal becuse it suports many languages when extracting lyrics.
+Suggested using windows terminal because it supports many languages when extracting lyrics.

-Terminal theme 'is One Half Dark'
+Terminal theme is 'One Half Dark'.

 ---